openhab/openhab-addons/bundles/org.openhab.binding.sensorpush/README.md

 The `sensor` thing represents an individual SensorPush sensor.
 It has a variety of channels that will be populated with the latest sensor readings at each poll period.
-Sensor relay their readings at approximate 1 minute intervals, so in normal operation the oldest a reading should be is approximately 1 minute plus the configured poll interval.
+Sensors relay their readings at approximate 1 minute intervals, so in normal operation the oldest a reading should be is approximately 1 minute plus the configured poll interval.
 The `time` channel will contain the timestamp of the latest readings.
 If your particular sensor model does not support a given channel, the value for that channel will remain NULL.
 The id parameter must be supplied.